richajha012/mgmt-big-data-21223-flask/README.md

 2021-11-18 02:20:08.516193: W tensorflow/core/framework/cpu_allocator_impl.cc:80] Allocation of 93763584 exceeds 10% of free system memory.
 2021-11-18 02:20:08.618882: W tensorflow/core/framework/cpu_allocator_impl.cc:80] Allocation of 93763584 exceeds 10% of free system memory.
 All model checkpoint layers were used when initializing TFDistilBertForQuestionAnswering.

+All the layers of TFDistilBertForQuestionAnswering were initialized from the model checkpoint at distilbert-base-uncased-distilled-squad.
+If your task is similar to the task the model of the checkpoint was trained on, you can already use TFDistilBertForQuestionAnswering for predictions without further training.
+Downloading Files
+Inside the File List Loop
+Blob Created
+File Downloaded as string
+Calling the Question Answer Function file_read file_aded to intmd writing file to location question_answer completed calling delete function delete completed